 - Dental Tribology: Tooth and implant wear and corrosion; implant anchoring

-- Sports Tribology: Equipment design, sport surfaces, grip, gait analysis
+- Sports Tribology: Equipment design, sports surfaces, grip, gait analysis

 Biotribology research contributes to the fundamental understanding of lubrication and wear mechanisms, which often determines the performance of these systems.
 It also facilitates the development of product screening tests which reduces the need for panel (people) or animal testing.
 Increasingly, biotribology research can contribute significant scientific, social and healthcare benefits; the opportunities are considerable.

-As these industries grow, the need for greater knowledge on the tribological properties of all these areas increases.
-The need of each industry varies from greater life span (artifical joints), better customer experience (haptics), cheaper additives which produce the same results (personal care) and improving the taste perception of reduced fat or sugar foods (oral processing, food technology).
+As these industries grow, the need for greater knowledge of the tribological properties of all these areas increases.
+The need of each industry varies from greater life span (artificial joints), better customer experience (haptics), cheaper additives which produce the same results (personal care) and improving the taste perception of reduced-fat or sugar foods (oral processing, food technology).

 PCS Instruments, and in particular the MTM2, has aided this research for over a decade and has led to a better understanding of the limitations of the current methods and what alternative materials and lubricants can be used to improve the end product.